gcash/bchd/avalanche/spec.md

 | ?          | signature        | []byte    | A signature covering the remote peer's version nonce |

 The `avapubkey` message must be sent to any remote peer signaling `NODE_AVALANCHE` after the receipt of the `version` message.
 The message consists of a compressed secp256k1 public key and a signature covering the nonce found in the remote peer's version message.

+> What is the purpose of the pubkey?
+Sybil resistance?
+We need to know how this works.
+> Sybil attack vectors are: compromise local DNS (seeder), compromise WAN add/drop mux to isolate and MITM your data via CALEA, P2P -- outlast other peers and only recommend your sybils.

-The Bitcoin protocol does not require that the nonce values be unique per remote peer however this is recommend so that nodes can detect connections to self.
+The Bitcoin protocol does not
+require that the nonce values be unique per remote peer however this is recommend so that nodes can detect connections to self.
 However, this specification does require nodes signaling `NODE_AVALANCHE` to use unique nonces so that the nonce can serve as an appropriate challenge for the remote peer to prove they actually own the private key associated with the public key they send.